 Changing the position also changes the height of the Leap Motion in VSeeFace, so just pull the Leap Motion position’s height slider way down.
 Zooming out may also help.

-To fix this error, please install the V4 (Orion) SDK.
+To fix this error, please install the V5.2 (Gemini) SDK.
 It says it’s used for VR, but it is also used by desktop applications.

 All configurable hotkeys also work while it is in the background or minimized, so the expression hotkeys, the audio lipsync toggle hotkey and the configurable position reset hotkey all work from any other program as well.
 On some systems it might be necessary to run VSeeFace as admin to get this to work properly for some reason.